 We are open to applications from 21- and 22-year-olds, provided that you understand the realities and responsibilities of being part of a group that includes much younger participants—a topic we will address in the interview.

 How will flights be organized?

-We highly recommend flying one-way with Unschool Adventures (accompanied by staff member Milla) from the United States to Argentina on a flight organized by our group travel specialist, who will determine the optimal U.S. meeting airport from which we will fly to Buenos Aires and connect to El Calafate (the nearest airport to El Chaltén).
-We are currently waiting to receive routing information and a cost estimate for this flight; roundtrip airfare from Miami to El Calafate has traditionally cost ~$1500.
-Our group travel specialist will also be available to book your return flight.
+We highly recommend flying with Unschool Adventures (accompanied by staff member Milla) from the United States to Argentina on a flight organized by our group travel specialist, from Miami to Buenos Aires to El Calafate (the nearest airport to El Chaltén).
+Our group airfare contract is running higher than expected, at roughly $2250 roundtrip.
+More details provided upon application.
 If you prefer, you may book your own flights to/from El Calafate and meet us at the hostel at the start of the program.

 Who will I share a room with?

 After enrolling, we will ask whether you prefer a mixed-gender or gender-separated room.
 You may also request to share a room with a specific person.
 We’ll do our best (but cannot promise) to meet all requests.
 Requests to switch rooms during the program will be handled by the community meeting.

 Every normally scheduled day will have a dinner crew of two participants who (alongside our Kitchen Coordinator) will be responsible for groceries, cooking, and cleanup.
 Depending on the total number of enrollees, each participant will serve on dinner crew roughly three times.
 We will also have regular hostel clean-up shifts, performed in pairs.

 Can I stay out late?